kp223/Muscle/README.md

 ![hic_df_head](/figures/hic_df_head.jpg)

 **hic_df.qs** file is a huge long form table that contains the scHi-C data throughout all cells and chromosomes.
 Note that the file should have column names 'chrom', 'binA', 'binB', 'cell', 'count' as above.
 Also note that 'chrom' column contains chromosome information, each entry of 'binA' column is one genomic locus that has physical contact with the other locus 'binB', 'cell' column represents the cell information, and 'count' represents the physical contact level between 'binA' and 'binB'.
+The **hic_df.qs** file will be eventually transformed into tensors through Muscle processing algorithm.